WycL1/plsql_window_functions_29022_Wycliffe/README.md

 ![FULL OUTER JOIN Result](<img width="1920" height="1080" alt="Image" src="https://github.com/user-attachments/assets/6319514c-c8d1-4b23-8f49-c5f08995453e" />)

 **Business Interpretation:**
 This comprehensive query shows all customers and branches regardless of transaction  history.
-It reveals both active relationships (customers with transactions at specific branches) and gaps in the business (inactive customers and underutilized branches).
-This full view is essential for strategic planning, helping management identify which customer-branch combinations are working and which need attention or restructuring.
+It reveals both active relationships (customers with transactions at specific  branches) and gaps ot space for improvement in the business (inactive customers and underutilized branches).
+This full view is essential for strategic planning, aiding management to  identify  which customer-branch combinations are performing well and which need attention or restructuring.

 ---